2009 Cannes Film Festival

 The 62nd Cannes Film Festival took place from 13 May to 24 May 2009.
 French actress Isabelle Huppert served as jury president for the main competition.
-Austrian filmmaker Michael Haneke won the Palme d'Or, the festival's top prize, for the drama film The White Ribbon.
+Austrian filmmaker Michael Haneke won the Palme d'Or, the festival's top prize, for the mystery drama film The White Ribbon.

 The festival opened with Up by Pete Docter, marking the first time that an animated film opened the festival, and closed with Coco Chanel & Igor Stravinsky by Jan Kounen.

 American filmmaker Clint Eastwood became the second recipient of the Honorary Palme d'Or.

 Juries

 The members of the main competition jury.